Rickaym/plywood-gallery-for-vscode/README.md

 command `plywood-gallery.ImportRemote` or via the button for `cloud-download` in the treeview navigation bar.

-This will prompt a input box for a repository URL whereby you will have to provide the URL of the repository that you want to import.
+This will prompt an input box where you'll have to provide the URL of the repository to be imported.
 Keep note though that the extension by default looks for a gallery under the `main` branch of any specified repositories, in cases where this may not be intended, you can specify an optional branch parameter before the URL with a semi-colon.